 Quinoa7 of 19

-Quinoa is an amino acid rich seed (not actually a grain).
-Quinoa packs a punch in the protein world and contains 11 grams of protein in as little as a 1/2 cup.
-Quinoa is rich in magnesium, potassium, zinc, vitamin E, riboflavin and even a little iron.?
 Considered a grain, quinoa is actually a relative of leafy green vegetables like spinach and Swiss chard.
 Quinoa has a good amount of lysine, which is essential for tissue growth and repair.
-One phytonutrient abundant in quinoa, is lignans, when converted in the gut is thought to protect against breast cancer and heart disease.
+One phytonutrient abundant in quinoa is lignans.
+When converted in the gut, it is thought to protect against breast cancer and heart disease.

 Steel Cut Oats8 of 19